punitha-96/SmartBaseService/README.md

         npx db-migrate up
 ```

-You can verify the data in the database by following the steps outlined below: in iterm2,
+You can verify the data in the database by following the steps outlined below:
+In iterm2,

 ```bash
 psql -d your-database -U your-username